what is neutropenia?

 Depending on the frequency of infections and the neutrophil counts, prophylaxis with an oral antibiotic may be considered by the treating physician.
 In some children where severe infections occur, treatment with G-CSF is indicated.
 In most children the blood counts normalise during the first 2-3 years.

 Autoimmune Neutropenia is occasionally seen in young people (20 – 40 year age group) predominantly women and in this setting is often associated with other disorders or conditions.

 Neutropenia and Other Diseases

-Chronic neutropenia may be present in the following diseases.
-For more information click on the links below.
+Chronic neutropenia may be present in the following conditions.
+For more information click one of our partner links below.